spell-music/csound-expression/tutorial/chapters/SynthTutorial.md

 lfo shape depth rate = depth * shape rate
 ~~~

-It takes the waveform shape, depth of the lfo and rate as arguments.
+It takes the waveform shape, depth of the LFO and rate as arguments.

 ### Setting the range for changes